fzammetti/knowledge-base/Apache/README.md

 # Apache
 ----------

-## To configure Apache to proxy for an app running on a Tomcat server on port 8080, in **httpd.conf**:
+## To configure Apache to proxy for an app running on a Tomcat server on port 8080, in **httpd.conf**

     ProxyPass /<app_name>/ http://<server_name>:8080/
     ProxyPassReverse /<app_name>/ http://<server_name>:8080/